-The CIA retains four operational files on Phillips, containing 606 pages of material, that it has never made public.
+The CIA retains four files on Phillips’s secret operations, containing 606 pages of material, that it has never made public.

-The CIA says these files are “Not Believed Relevant” to JFK’s assassination but that claim has never been confirmed.
+The CIA says these files are “Not Believed Relevant” to JFK’s assassination.
+That claim has never been independently verified.

 These files could shed light on Veciana’s account and Phillips’s actions as they related to the surveillance Oswald in 1963.